 Pop-Up Toys and Cause-and-Effect Toys

-Babies ages 6-12 months love toys that play lights and sounds with the touch of a button.
+Babies ages 6 to 12 months love toys that play lights and sounds with the touch of a button.
 Look for ball poppers and musical instruments.
 Babies also love busy boxes, classic toys where children push, twist or flick a button that opens a door to magically reveal a character.

 Babies love to bang their toys, so you might as well let their banging be beautiful music!
 Babies love cause-and-effect musical instruments, that create a sound or experience.
 Using only a simple action, like touching a button or shaking their hand they have success.
 Musical instruments babies love include shakers, maracas, and light-up pianos.

 Think your infant play mat or activity gym cannot be utilized any longer when your baby begins to sit on their own and crawl.
 Many activity gyms have sides that transform these great toys into tunnels or interactive play stations for children who are sitting and beginning to explore by crawling.

 Blocks are great for children ages 6 to 12 months.
 They are learning to stack them and crash them over.
 Consider rubber or soft blocks for children in this age range.
 They do not have sharp edges and are a safer alternative.

 Babies at 10-months-old are generally pulling themselves up to a standing position at the coffee table or couch.
 There are many options for sturdy walking toys that include shopping carts and strollers.
 Many walking toys in this age range have great long-term use, transforming into ride-on toys.
 They are a good investment, often being passed on to another younger brother or sister.

 Want to take a walk to the park or join in on a family picnic?
 Wagons are a great alternative to a stroller and include seatbelt and cup holders for snacks and drinks.